Samuel Leeds Crash Course Review

-Samuel Leeds as a landlordOne of the landlords appearing on the programme was a guy called Samuel Leeds.
-He seemed an interesting guy and did his very best on the programme to help out his tenant, a lady who was worried about being evicted because she was struggling a bit.
-It turned out when he visited that she had a big hole in her roof, but didn’t report it because she thought he would put her rent up.
+Samuel Leeds as a landlordOne of the landlords appearing on the programme was Samuel Leeds.
+He seemed an ok guy and did his best on the programme to help out his tenant, a lady who was worried about being evicted because she was struggling a bit.
+It turned out when he visited her that she had a big hole in her roof, but hadn’t reported it because she thought he would put her rent up.

 Samuel Leeds on Google

-Samuel turned up later in a Google search when we started looking for authorities on the subject of buying property.
-We recognised him from the programme and found out he had a business going, mentoring and teaching other people how to make a living from property.
+Samuel turned up later in a Google search when we started looking on the subject of buying property.
+We recognised him from the Landlords programme and found out he had a property training business going, teaching other people how to make a living from property.
 Samuel Leeds claims to be a Property multi-millionaire.

-Samuel Leeds Crash Course
+The Crash Course itself

 The Samuel Leeds Crash Course was held in the hotel right next door to Old Trafford Football Ground, the home of Manchester United.
 We turned up early and there were already people waiting.

 We were all encouraged to join in with motivational activities, designed to get us in a positive frame of mind.

 Much of the high-fives and telling your seated neighbour they are awesome ensued.
-We were also warned that filming was prohibited, lateness would be fined and that mobile phone access wouldn’t be tolerated.
+We were also warned that filming was prohibited, lateness would be fined and that mobile phone access wouldn’t be tolerated during the sessions.
 The fines would ‘go to charity’, although it was never specified which one.

 Samuel also told us that some people had told him they couldn’t come due to not being able to get time of work or that the car had broken down and they’d have to get the train to Manchester.
 This was dismissed as those people ‘not wanting it enough’.